 The Department welcomes students to attend and participate in select Nursing meetings.
 Student input is welcomed and valued.
 Student input is a key component for course and program improvement.
-Student input is critical the University's Strategic Plan, the Department's Systematic Evaluation Plan and ongoing accreditation processes.
+Student input is critical to the University's Strategic Plan, the Department's Systematic Evaluation Plan and ongoing accreditation processes.

-Each student has been assigned an advisor to assist them to navigate the nursing curriculum and program at West Chester.
-Students will be contacted to meet with their advisor shortly after entering the nursing program.
+Each student has been assigned a nursing advisor to assist them to navigate the nursing curriculum and program at West Chester.
 Advisors help guide students to take the correct courses for the nursing major but encourage students to take courses that interest them.
-Many students' complete minors in specialty concentrations.
-Students are encouraged to maintain a relationship with their advisors.
+Students are encouraged to maintain a relationship with their advisors throughout their time at West Chester.

-Please note that our Department's purpose, mission and philosophy is to help each student succeed at West Chester as a Nursing student.
+Please note that our Department's purpose, mission and philosophy is to help each student succeed at West Chester.
 Nursing faculty and staff look forward to meeting each of you.
 Our collective goal is that you are prepared to pass your nursing boards on the completion of this highly acclaimed program.
 Again, a warm welcome and I am so glad that you have joined us at West Chester!